 From one perspective, the same rules should apply for terms that correspond to geographic terms, regardless of how the applicant intends to use the string as a TLD.

 Some believe that:

 TLDs are a unique resource.
 Some Work Track members have contrasted this unique quality of TLDs with the use of names under trademark law.
-From this perspective, under trademark law, the principles of specialty and of trademark "fair use" apply, according to which it is possible for two brands to register trademarks for the same term in the same jurisdiction, as long as no confusion or infringement pursuant to the law arises.
 In this view, the DNS is different because “parallel use” is not possible.
 In other words, if a string corresponding to a geographic term is delegated to one party, others who have an interest in that string are prevented from using it, potentially for a significant period of time or permanently.

 Even if the intended use is non-geographic, the word still may have geographic connotations, and the applicant may benefit from these geographic associations.